ChrisMagliano/chrismagliano.github.io/_portfolio/UCL.md

     <img src="/images/portfolio_ucl/top10_matches.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 1: Distribution of the top 10 teams for number of played matches in UCL.</em></p>
 </div>
-Figure 1 clearly shows that **Real Madrid** is the most notable team in UCL competition with almost 500 games and nearly 300 wins.
-The second team per played matches is **Bayern Munich** followed by **FC Barcelona**.
-Both teams played more than 300 matches in UCL but less than 400.
-It is impressive to notice that Real Madrid's wins almost corresponds to the total number of matches played by **Juventus** in its history, that is fourth in this classification.
-Despite its clear dominance, this plot also suggests that Real Madrid is not the best team in terms of win/loss ratio (W/L), as shown in the plot below.
+Figure 1 highlights that **Real Madrid** stands out as the most prominent team in UCL history, with nearly 500 games and close to 300 victories. **Bayern Munich** ranks second in terms of matches played, followed by **FC Barcelona**; both have played over 300 but fewer than 400 matches in the UCL.
+Remarkably, Real Madrid's win count nearly matches the total number of matches **Juventus** has played, placing Juventus fourth in this ranking.
+Despite Real Madrid's dominance, the data also indicates that it is not the top team in terms of win/loss ratio (W/L), as illustrated in Figure 2.
 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_ucl/top10_wlratio.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 2: Distribution of the top 10 teams for win/loss ratio in UCL.</em></p>
 </div>

 Indeed, Bayern Munich and FC Barcelona have slightly higher win/loss ratios compared to Real Madrid.
 Notably, the plot also highlights the emergence of teams such as **Manchester City** and **Paris Saint-Germain**, which are not among the top 10 teams in terms of UCL appearances.
 This suggests that while these teams lack a long-standing history in the UCL, they have become increasingly influential in the European football landscape in recent years ([Man City UCL](https://www.uefa.com/uefachampionsleague/history/clubs/52919--man-city/), [PSG UCL](https://www.uefa.com/uefachampionsleague/history/clubs/52747--paris-sg/)).
-We here stress that this conclusion was not possible based only on our datasets since it lacks information about the appearences of each team per years, but was the result of combination with the UEFA database.
-Moreover, for this analysis we selected only those teams with at least 50 matches in UCL.
-Thus, we avoided cases like that of [Zbrojovka Brno](https://www.fczbrno.cz/)	team that played UCL once in early 1960s with 1 win and 4 draws.
-Since it did not lose any match, it would have an unreliable W/L ratio.
+We emphasize that this conclusion could not be drawn solely from our datasets, as they lack information about the number of appearances of each team per year.
+Instead, it was derived by combining our data with the UEFA database.
+Additionally, for this analysis, we included only teams with at least 50 UCL matches, thereby avoiding cases like that of [Zbrojovka Brno](https://www.fczbrno.cz/), a team that played in the UCL only once in the early 1960s, achieving 1 win and 4 draws.
+Since they did not lose any match, their W/L ratio would be misleading.

-We then analyzed the top five teams with the most UCL titles, along with the *best* runners-up in the competition’s history.
-Real Madrid clearly stands out with 14 titles, double the amount won by AC Milan and Bayern Munich, who are tied for second place.
-Conversely, Juventus has the highest number of UCL final losses, with 7 defeats, followed by Bayern Munich and SL Benfica, each with 5 losses.
+We then analyzed the top five teams with the most UCL titles, along with the *best* runners-up in the competition’s history as shown in Figure 3.
+Real Madrid clearly stands out with 14 titles, double the amount won by **AC Milan** and Bayern Munich, who are tied for second place.
+Conversely, Juventus has the highest number of UCL final losses, with 7 defeats, followed by Bayern Munich and **SL Benfica**, each with 5 losses.

 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_ucl/top_bot_finalist.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 3: On left panel, distribution of the top five teams per UCL titles.
 On right panel, distribution of the top five teams per number of lost UCL finals.</em></p>
 </div>

 We also aimed to explore any potential relationship between the number of matches played and the number of wins.
-The left panel of the plot below illustrates the dataset with the number of matches as the independent variable and the number of wins as the dependent variable.
+The left panel of Figure 4 illustrates the dataset with the number of matches as the independent variable and the number of wins as the dependent variable.
 A clear upward trend is evident, indicating that as the number of games increases, so do the number of wins.
 However, this trend is not merely a reflection of the [Law of Large Numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers), which suggests that the number of wins should approximate the probability of winning times the number of matches.
 According to this principle, with a win probability of 1/3, one would expect Real Madrid to win approximately 500/3, i.e. 167 games, after 500 matches.
 In reality, Real Madrid has won 291 out of 486 matches, giving a win rate of about 59 %.
 This discrepancy indicates that as a team plays more games, it gains valuable experience.
 The plot shows that up to around 100 games, the number of wins is roughly one-third of the matches played.
 Beyond this point, it appears that teams have accumulated sufficient experience, leading to a winning probability of approximately 50 % in UCL matches.
 When reaching the most dominant teams of the UCL competition (i.e. Real Madrid, Bayern Munich and FC Barcelona) the winning probability nearly corresponds to 60 %.

-To make this qualitative analysis statistical robust we performed two different regression on our dataset: *linear* fit and *quadratic* fit, then evaluate the R^2 [score](https://en.wikipedia.org/wiki/Coefficient_of_determination) score and the [**MSE**](https://en.wikipedia.org/wiki/Mean_squared_error).
-As evident from the right panel of the figure below, the quadratic fit outperformed the linear with a MSE=19 and R^2=0.98 against a MSE=49 and R^2=0.95 for the linear case.
+To make this qualitative analysis statistical robust we performed two different regression on our dataset: *linear* fit and *quadratic* fit, then evaluate the R2 [score](https://en.wikipedia.org/wiki/Coefficient_of_determination) score and the [**MSE**](https://en.wikipedia.org/wiki/Mean_squared_error).
+As evident from the right panel of the Figure 4, the quadratic fit outperformed the linear with a MSE=19 and R2=0.98 against a MSE=49 and R2=0.95 for the linear case.
 Thus, this analysis would indicate that the process of learning and gaining expertise is not linear but more likely quadratic.
 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_ucl/matches_wins.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">